Pyprohly/reddit-api-doc-notes/docs/api-reference/custom_feed.rst

 Returns the custom feed object.

-If any of the subreddit names in `sr_names` doesn't exist, the request will fail with a 500 HTTP (and none of the subreddits will be added).
+If any of the subreddit names in `sr_names` doesn't exist, the request will fail with a 500 HTTP error and none of the subreddits will be added.

 The `sr_names` limit is unknown.
 Clients should assume a limit of 100 subreddit names.